Geetanjali015/ArtifyMe/README.md

 ## 🎨 ArtifyME – Cartoonize Your Photos with AI

-Turn your regular photos into delightful, cartoon-style artworks with a single click! **ArtifyME** is a sleek and responsive web app built with **Next.js** that leverages the **White-box Cartoonization** model for facial image stylization.
+Turn your regular photos into cartoon-style artworks with a single click! **ArtifyME** is a sleek and responsive web app built with **Next.js** that leverages the **White-box Cartoonization** model for facial image stylization.
 It supports multiple styles including cartoon, oil painting, pencil sketch, and more.

 # Features